nishadhka/FOSS-Python-GeospatialAnalysis/README.md

 5. Component 3- 50 minutes

 ### Workshop Prerequisites
+Workshop prerequisites

+The hands-on exercises are in Jupyter notebooks available [here](https://github.com/nishadhka/FOSS-Python-GeospatialAnalysis)

+As workshop depends on multiple libraries which are time consuming to setup, there are two options to carry out hands-on.

+Option 1
+1. There will be Jupyterhub to have hands on with notebooks.
+Accessible to participants during workshop which requires github account to signin.
+2. Participants are requested to ensure good internet connectivity, personal data card/hotspot as a contingency.
+3. There will be a Goolge form circulated short before workshop to collect participants github username.
+This is to whitelist participants github account to access the Jupyterhub.
+Participants are requested to check https://github.com/nishadhka/FOSS-Python-GeospatialAnalysis for the goolge form link before workshop

+Option 2
+1. The docker imagery for the workshop is in [dockerhub](https://hub.docker.com/r/airpollutionstudyindia/foss-pt-gsa/)
+3. Have latest clone of workshop notebooks https://github.com/nishadhka/FOSS-Python-GeospatialAnalysis
+2. Use personal laptop and setup the docker with above image, use Jupyter notebook served from the docker, for a setup please go through below

+**Harware**
 1. Laptop 32bit/64 bit
 1. Workshop material is tested on 64 bit computer, it is said to be working in 32 bit, lets experiment!
 1. A copy of Docker container image from [here](https://drive.google.com/file/d/1RbnQAiRJY40xO6ty2TPXxM5-4vqG1cl_), file from the link foss-pt-gsa_v3.tar.gz is 2.5 GB in size, will be using this container for DIY